awslabs/graphstorm/docs/source/tutorials/own-data.rst

 -------------------------------------
 There are two options to prepare your own graph data for using GraphStorm:

-- Prepare your graph in the required raw data format, and use GraphStorm's construction tools to automatically generate the input files. **This is the preferred method**, as GraphStorm provides :ref:`distributed data processing and construciton tools<gs-processing>` to handle extreme large graph data.
+- Option 1: prepare your graph in the raw table data format that GraphStorm' construction tools required, and use these construction tools to automatically generate the input files. **This is the preferred method**, as GraphStorm provides :ref:`distributed data processing and construciton tools<gs-processing>` to handle extreme large graph data.
-- Prepare your data as a DGL heterogeneous graph following the required format, and then use GraphStorm's partition tools to generate the input files.
+- Option 2: prepare your data as a DGL heterogeneous graph following the specific format described below, and then use GraphStorm's partition tools to generate the input files.
 This option is for experienced DGL users and relatively small graph data.

 .. _option-1: